Nurse Anesthesia Program

 An average nurse anesthetist salary in Connecticut

-Connecticut CRNA salaries are slightly higher than the national average around $180k.
+Connecticut CRNA salaries are slightly below the national average with an annual mean wage of $167,920.

 All information was taken from Quinnipiac-University CT’s CRNA Program website.